Corruption Robust Offline Reinforcement Learning with Human Feedback: Robust RLHF with Uniform Coverage

-We now instantiate theorem~\eqref{thm:reduction_to_offline_rl_uniform} for the setting of linear MDP.
+The proof of the theorem is provided in the Appendix, but the main idea is to show that the estimate $\widehat{\theta}$ obtained from solving trimmed MLE satisfies $\norm{\htheta - \theta^\star}_2 = O(\varepsilon^{1-o(1)})$.
+We now instantiate \Cref{thm:reduction_to_offline_rl_uniform} for the setting of linear MDP.
 For corruption robust offline RL, we use algorithm \texttt{R-LSVI} from \cite{zhang2022corruption} as an oracle.
 It requires a coverage assumption similar to assumption~\eqref{asn:uniform_coverage}.

 \begin{assumption}[Uniform Coverage: V2] Suppose, $\norm{\phi(\tau)}_2 \le L$ for any trajectory $\tau$.
 Then there exists a constant $\xi > 0$ such that \end{assumption}